blackhatabhi/My_ChatApp_project/README.md

 # Ichat web-socket chatapp
 In this app you can do real time chatting with other user using socket.io.

-<b>It is my coding blocks final project. a big thaks to coding blocks and arnav bhaiya</b>
+<b>It is my coding blocks final project. a big thaks to coding blocks and arnav bhaiya for wounderfull this session</b>

 ---